 2. WordPress Multisite

-Expanding your standard WordPress installation into a multisite network is a great way to increase your site’s (nay, your empire’s) potential.
+Converting your standard WordPress installation into a multisite network is a great way to expand your site’s potential.

-To get started with WordPress multisite, check out our Ultimate Guide to WordPress Multisite, by our very own Rachel McCollin.
+To get started with WordPress multisite, check out our Ultimate Guide to WordPress Multisite.

 2.1 How to Activate MultisiteLink to chapter 1